BeratTezer/Python3.11-Tutorial/README.md

   else:
     print("This isn't true!")
 ```
-> This will write <i>They aren't equal</i> because <i>if-second elif</i> condition isn't right and <i>first elif</i> is right.
+> This will write <code>They aren't equal</code> because <i>if-second elif</i> condition isn't right and <i>first elif</i> is right.
 We used "!=" in our "elif" section.
 As the other example, we can check some conditions.
 These "==" and "!=" some examples of what we use.
-Until now, you learned the print something to the screen, you learned to use input and you see the if-elif-else condition blocks.
-To learn and understand these blocks too, we need to learn something more 😄
+> > Until now, you learned the print something to the screen, you learned to use input and you see the if-elif-else condition blocks.
+> > > To learn and understand these blocks too, we need to learn something more 😄

 // örnekler öncesi operations ve variable types başlıkları oluştur